RIPE-NCC/ripe-atlas-software-probe/INSTALL.rst

 make deployment and maintenance easier on hosts (and the Atlas team) in the long run.

-If you wish to keep automatically updating your software probe, please install the automatic update package of your choice.
+If you wish to automatically keep your software probe package up to date, please install an appropriate tool.

-Suggested solutions available are yum-cron, dnf-automatic or unattended-upgrades.
+Suggested solutions available are yum-cron (CentOS 7) and dnf-automatic (Redhat or Redhat clones version 8 and newer).